Jesse Carll (shipbuilder): Career

 By 1891, there were only three shipbuilders in Northport.
 By 1900, the Jesse Carll shipyard was the only one that remained in the village.

 Carll started and was a director of the Pennington County Bank in Rapid City and the Custer County Bank of South Dakota.
-He was a founding member of Jephtha Masonic Lodge No. 494 in Huntington, New York in 1860 and Alcyone Lodge No. 695 in Northport, New York in 1869.
+He was a founding member of Jephtha Masonic Lodge No. 494 in Huntington, New York, in 1860 and Alcyone Lodge No. 695 in Northport, New York, in 1869.

 Death

-Jesse Carll died on October 24, 1902 in Northport, New York, at 72 years old as was one of the prominent shipbuilders of Long Island.
+Carll died on October 24, 1902, in Northport, New York, at 72 years old as was one of the prominent shipbuilders of Long Island.
 At the time of his death his wife (Ann Carll), two daughters (Hannah Burr and Maud Wright), two sons (Jesse Jr. and Benjamin W.), and brother (Edward Carll) survived him.
 His funeral was at the family residence.
 He was buried at the Northport Rural Cemetery.

 Carll's son, Jesse Jr. took over the shipyard business after his father died in 1902.
 During World War I, the shipyard was leased to a company that constructed flat-bottomed scows for the United States Navy.
 During the 1920s, shipbuilding stopped and the property was given to Northport and made into a park.